adwicki/ChimeraKit/README.md

 }
 ```

-### ModuleRoot and AvailableModules
-This configuration section specifies the available modules for the kit.
+The `Core` configuration section specifies the modules available to the kit.
 The `ModuleRoot` points to
-the directory, where the module dlls (and their dependencies) are stored.
-The solution is configured
+the directory, where the module dlls (and their dependencies) are built.

-such that building it with the `Release` configuration will put the host application in the
+The solution is configured such that building it with the `Release` configuration will put the host application in the
 `/<root>/release/` directory and all modules in the subdirectory `/<root>/release/modules/`.
-Also,
+Also, creating a module
-creating a module with the `.\createNewModule.ps1` script, will automatically update the configuration
+with the `.\createNewModule.ps1` script (see below), will automatically update the configuration to include the new
-to include the new module.
+module.

 ## Running a Module
-A module can be run by invoking the `ChimeraKit.Host.exe` and passing the `ModuleName` and (potential) cli
+A module can be run by invoking the `ChimeraKit.Host.exe` and passing the `ModuleName` and (potential) cli arguments
-arguments expected by the module.
+expected by the module.
 For example:

 ```powershell
 .\ChimeraKit.Host.exe ExamplePrepend -i input -p prefix
 ```

-Running the host application without any module name will show you a list of available modules.
+Running the host application without any module name or the argument `list` will show you a list of all loaded modules.

 ## Module: ExamplePrepend
 This is an example module which demonstrates the usage of ChimeraKit.
-It defines a simple
+It defines a simple _module only_
-_module only_ service `IExamplePrependService`, which itself makes use of the shared
+`IExamplePrependService`, which itself makes use of the shared `IExampleCapitalizationService`.
-`IExampleCapitalizationService`.

 ### Configuration
-A module can have its own configuration which is defined in a configuration section in the
+A module can have its own "private" configuration which is defined in a configuration section in the `appsettings.json`
-`appsettings.json` file of `ChimeraKit.Host`:
+file of `ChimeraKit.Host`:

 ```json
 {